ContainerSolutions/runbooks/content/posts/python/module-has-no-attribute.md

 AttributeError: module 'foo' has no attribute 'bar'
 ```

-This issue happens when you try to invoke a class within a module without specifying the module anywhere
+This issue happens when you try to invoke a class within a module without specifying the module.

-## Check RunBook Match {#check-runbook-match}

-When you call a class method within a from a module you expect that class and its methods to be available.

 ## Initial Steps Overview {#initial-steps-overview}

 1) [Call class directly](#step-1)

 2) [Change the import to load the class directly](#step-2)

 ## Detailed Steps {#detailed-steps}